BillGatesNephew/ECE588_research_project/README.md

 * Walker Willetts
 ## Folder Descriptions
 * **scripts**
-    * The various Matlab scripts used in the project
+    * The various Matlab/Python scripts used in the project
 * **data**
     * Collection of both mock data and real data used for the project's testing and for demos
 * **misc**